cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 For High Availability goals, the PostgreSQL database management system provides administrators with built-in **physical replication** capabilities based on **Write Ahead Log (WAL) shipping**.

-PostgreSQL supports both asynchronous and synchronous streaming replication, as well as asynchronous file-based log shipping (normally used as fallback option, for example to store WAL files in an object store).
-Replicas are normally called *standby servers* and can also be used for read-only workloads thanks to the *Hot Standby* feature.
+PostgreSQL supports both asynchronous and synchronous streaming replication, as well as asynchronous file-based log shipping (normally used as a fallback option, for example, to store WAL files in an object store).
+Replicas are usually called *standby servers* and can also be used for read-only workloads, thanks to the *Hot Standby* feature.

 Cloud Native PostgreSQL currently supports clusters based on asynchronous streaming replication to manage multiple hot standby replicas, with the following specifications: